 We’ve done the hard yards and found the cream of the crop, the best in the biz… now all you have to do is head there and eat your heart out... and don't forget the sunblock and hat.

 Phil Greig Strawberry Gardens

-Cute-as-a-button sustainable berry farm Bell's Berries is now in its third year and is named after the owners' three-year-old daughter who is just as obsessed with berries as we are.
+Cute-as-a-button sustainable berry farm Bell's Berries is now in its fifth year and is named after the owners' daughter who is just as obsessed with berries as we are.
 How are they sustainable you ask?
 They use symbiotic planting and bio bugs as well as using seaweed and other natural fertilisers on their crops and their packaging is made from sustainably sourced sugar cane.
 They also encourage you to bring your own containers for the strawberries you'll pick at their farm.
 Not only do they also offer real fruit ice cream and coffee for the big ones, but they invite those with kids in tow to help feed their lamb and goats.
 Open daily until March.

 Where would any self-respecting list be without a mention of the legendary Clevedon Strawberries?
 You can PYO at both of their patches in Clevedon and Ardmore.
 Want to enjoy the fruits of someone else's labour?
 Order up a delicious real fruit ice cream, waffle, coffee or punnet to take home from either store.
 Out of season?
 Hit up their truck at the Clevedon market for that summer taste all year round.
 You won't be disappointed.